flutter/website/src/docs/development/data-and-backend/state-mgmt/options.md

 ## General overview

+Things to review before selecting an approach.

-* [This very section], for those of you who arrived directly to this _Options_ page and missed the previous pages
+* [Introduction to state management], which is the beginning of this very section (for those of you who arrived directly to this _Options_ page and missed the previous pages)
-* [Build reactive mobile apps with Flutter], a video from Google I/O 2018, and an [accompanying article]
+* [Pragmatic State Management in Flutter], a video from Google I/O 2019
 * [Flutter Architecture Samples], by Brian Egan

+## Provider

+A recommended approach.

+* [Simple app state management], the previous page in this section
+* [Provider package]
+* [You might not need Redux: The Flutter edition], by Ryan Edge
+* [Making sense of all those Flutter Providers]

 ## setState

+The low-level approach to use for widget-specific, ephemeral state.

 * [Adding interactivity to your Flutter app], a Flutter tutorial
 * [Basic state management in Google Flutter], by Agung Surya

 ## InheritedWidget &amp; InheritedModel

+The low-level approach used to communicate between ancestors and children in the widget tree.
+This is what `provider` and many other approaches use under the hood.

 * [InheritedWidget docs]
 * [Managing Flutter Application State With InheritedWidgets],